T-28 (medium tank)

 The T-28 was a Soviet multi-turreted medium tank.
 The prototype was completed in 1931, and production began in late 1932.
 It was an infantry support tank intended to break through fortified defences.
 The T-28 was designed to complement the heavier T-35 (also multi-turreted), with which it shared turret designs.
 The type did not have great success in combat, but it played an important role as a development project for Soviet tank designers.
 A series of new ideas and solutions that were tried out on the T-28 were later incorporated in future models.

 Design history

-The T-28 was in many ways similar to the British Vickers A1E1 Independent tank, which greatly influenced tank design in the period between the wars, even though only a single prototype was manufactured in 1926.
+The T-28 was in many ways similar to the British Vickers A1E1 Independent—a tank which greatly influenced tank design during the interwar years, even though only a single prototype was manufactured in 1926.
 The Kirov Factory in Leningrad began manufacturing a tank that was based on the design of the British Independent in 1932.
 The T-28 tank was officially approved on 11 August 1933.
 The T-28 had one large turret with a 76.2 mm gun and two smaller turrets with 7.62 mm machine guns.
 A total of 503 T-28 tanks were manufactured over the eight-year period from 1933 to 1941.